 Adjust marketing spend and training.

-Utilize call-tracking software for full transparency into which customer calls convert to real job leads.
+Utilize call tracking software for full transparency into which customer calls convert to real job leads.
 But keep in mind, simply deploying the software and listening to every third call won’t give you a clear picture.

-How to use Google My Business effectively.
+Use Google Business Profile effectively.

 Build authority with your target audience.

-Target high-ranking keywords in your market in key text.
+Target high-ranking keywords in your market.

 Regularly update your company’s website with authentic content.